malabz/HAlign-3/README.md

 ## Feedback/Issues

 HAlign 3 is supported by ZOU's Lab.
 If you have any questions and suggestions, please feel free to contact us on the [issues page](https://github.com/malabz/HAlign-3/issues).
-You are also welcomed to send a copy to Furong.TANG@uestc.edu.cn to make sure we could answer you ASAP!
+You are also welcomed to send a copy to Furong.TANG@uestc.edu.cn or Furong.TANG@hotmail.com to make sure we could answer you ASAP!